-The district has made substantial investments in targeted intervention services to students - specifically focusing on English Language Learners, Foster Youth, and students from low-income backgrounds.
-These investments have come in the form of personnel, materials, and digital resources for classroom teachers, Response to Intervention (RtI) coaches, and administrators to better identify learning needs and gaps at the individual student level as well as by common groups.
-Fullerton School District increased RtI coach staffing at all Title I schools, which provided greater space to examine benchmark data and other common formative assessments utilized throughout the year.
-Additionally, release time was provided at Title I schools for RtI coaches examine the data across the i-Ready, ELLevation and Illuminate platforms more deeply.
+The examination, analysis, and action based on data have been an area of need for our English Language Learners, Foster Youth, and students from low-income backgrounds.
+As additional measures were implemented to monitor progress for the aforementioned student groups, FSD saw the need to provide space, time and resources for analysis and application to address and bridge the achievement gap.
+The district's increased Rtl (Response to Intervention) staffing allowed teachers the space during the instructional day to examine benchmark data such as writing assessments and i-Ready diagnostic assessments at multiple times throughout the year.
+Additionally, release time was provided at Title I schools for Rtl coaches examine the data across the i-Ready, ELLevation and Illuminate platforms more deeply.
 This work has made a direct impact on the first instruction in the core content areas, in scheduling classes for consecutive semesters, and for providing more targeted strategies - specifically in English language arts, English language development and mathematics.
+The effectiveness of these actions can be measured through local assessments such as i-Ready diagnostics, writing benchmarks, and reclassification rates.